Strings Programme

 OVERVIEW

-The Strings Programme is a two-week intensive for advanced violinists, violists, and cellists, focused on individual study, chamber music, and performance.
+The Strings Programme is a two-week intensive for advanced violinists, violists, and cellists, focused on individual study and performance.

 Students work closely with faculty in dedicated studios, engaging in a structured curriculum that includes private lessons, studio classes, technique workshops, and performance opportunities such as masterclasses, student concerts, and a side-by-side concert with faculty.